Celts to the Crèche

 Abbess Beatrice (Bethóc): Reginald, son of Somerled, Lord of the Isles (Raghnall mac Somhairle) founded Iona Nunnery in 1207/8 and installed his sister, Beatrice (Bethóc), as its first Abbess.
 She was likely born about 1180 probably in the western Highlands of Scotland.

-According to the Book of Clanranald, Bethóc was a “black nun,”while the History of the MacDonalds and Lords of the Isles states that she was prioress of Iona.
+According to the Book of Clanranald, Bethóc was a “black nun,” (likely Augustinian nun) while the History of the MacDonalds and Lords of the Isles states that she was Prioress of Iona.
 There is a stone that was inscribed on Iona that Martin Martin in 1695 described the Gaelic inscription to have read “Behag nijn Sorle vic Ilvrid priorissa” (“Prioress Bethóc, daughter of Somairle, son of Gilla Brigte”).
 The transcription was still legible in the 19th century.

 Beatrice may have been the original owner of the Iona Psalter, housed in the National Library of Scotland.
 The Iona Psalter was probably written in Oxford between 1180 and 1220.
 The calendar and litany include a number of Iona saints, which suggests that the psalter was intended for Beatrice.
 The psalter may also have been illuminated in Oxford, in the 13th century.
 It is unknown whether the psalter ever made it to Iona.